-Aphids can be very destructive to fennel.
-The majority of aphid damage occurs during the final maturing stage of fennel.
+Aphids can be very destructive to parsley.
+The majority of aphid damage occurs during the final maturing stage of parsley.
 Extreme aphid feeding can deplete a plant of enough phloem sap to reduce the plant's vigor or even kill the plant.
 In addition, as an aphid feeds it excretes phloem sap ("honeydew") onto the plant's surface.
 This provides an ideal environment for sooty mold infection, which inhibits photosynthesis.
 Aphid feeding can cause the leaves to become deformed.
-Another concern are the viruses that green peach aphids can transmit such as; cucumber mosaic virus and the western fennel mosaic virus.
-Aphids are most damaging, however, as a contaminant; their presence within fennel will make the plant unmarketable.
+Another concern is the viruses that green peach aphids can transmit such as; alfalfa mosaic virus, lettuce mosaic virus and beet western yellows virus.
+Aphids are most damaging, however, as a contaminant.

 Sampling and Treatment Thresholds: To control aphid infestations, it is essential to monitor fields frequently and prevent the growth of large populations.
 These pests migrate into crop fields and reproduce rapidly, quickly infecting a crop.
 Beginning in January, fields should be monitored no less than twice a week.
 Yellow waterpan traps are useful for measuring aphid movement into the field.
 In infested fields, aphids tend to occur in clusters within the field, thus it is important to randomly sample the field.
-The following is the University of Arizona's recommendations for aphid control; prior to the formation of the swollen stem treatment should begin when populations reach 1 aphid per 10 plants 14.
-After stem formation, fennel should be treated when aphid colonization begins 14.
+Experts at the University of Arizona recommend that prior to parsley leaf formation, treatment should begin when populations reach 1 aphid per 10 plants15.
+After leaf formation, parsley should be treated when aphid colonization begins15.

 Biological Control: Parasitoids and predators that attack aphids are available; however, they are usually unable to completely control aphid populations.
 Lady beetle larvae, lacewing larvae, syriphid fly larva, aphid parasites are some of the insects used to control aphids.
 Spraying of insecticides should be performed with caution as it can eliminate beneficial insects.
-These beneficial insects, however, can also become contaminants of the fennel head.
+These beneficial insects, however, can also become contaminants of parsley.

 Chemical Control: A pre-plant application of imidacloprid is the most common method used to control aphids.
 This insecticide has the added benefit of long-term residual control.
 However, this prophylactic approach to control is expensive and is applied with the assumption that the crop will receive aphid pressure.
 Many growers will choose to wait and apply a foliar insecticide.
 When foliar insecticides are used, the timing of application is critical.
-The only registered foliar-applied insecticides for treating for aphids in fennel fields grown in Arizona are: malathion, permethrin and azadirachtin.
-These chemistries will have limited activity against aphids.
+Imidacloprid and malathion are the only foliar-applied insecticides that are labeled for use on parsley grown in Arizona.
+Malathion has little activity against aphids.
 The initial foliar-applied treatment should occur once wingless aphids begin to migrate into a crop field.
-To ensure that the harvested fennel is not contaminated with aphids, it might be necessary to use repeated applications.
-Aphids often hide within the protected areas of the fennel head making insecticide treatment difficult.
+To ensure that the harvested parsley is not contaminated with aphids, it might be necessary to use repeated applications.
+Aphids often hide within the protected areas of the parsley making insecticide treatment difficult.
 If aphids only occur at the field borders or in isolated areas, border or spot applications might be sufficient to control populations.
 Insecticide chemistries should be alternated for good resistance management.